flutter/website/animations/shared-element-transitions/index.md

 Key information:

-* When the user taps the InkWell that contains the source Hero, the code creates a new MaterialPageRoute (in `onTap()`) and pushes it to the Navigator’s stack, triggering the animation.
+* When the user taps the InkWell containing the source Hero, the code creates a new MaterialPageRoute (in `onTap()`) and pushes it to the Navigator’s stack, triggering the animation.
 * The anonymous builder for the new route creates a Container with the destination PhotoHero.
-The Container determines where the destination Hero lands.
+The Container's alignment determines where the destination Hero lands.
 * The `onTap()` method for the destination PhotoHero pops the Navigator’s stack, triggering the animation that flies the Hero back to the original route.
+* Use the `timeDilation` property to slow the transition while debugging.

 ---

-## Radial transitions
+## Radial transformations

 <div class="whats-the-point" markdown="1">

 <b> <a id="whats-the-point" class="anchor" href="#whats-the-point" aria-hidden="true"><span class="octicon octicon-link"></span></a>What's the point?</b>

-* A radial transition morphs a circular element into a square element.
+* A radial transformation_ animates a circular element into a square element.
-* Because this is a Hero transition, the Hero morphs while flying in an overlay from the source route to the destination route.
+* Because this is a Hero animation, the Hero transforms while flying in an overlay from the source route to the destination route.
 * MaterialRectCenterArcTween defines the tween animation.
 * Build the destination route using PageRouteBuilder.
-{% comment %}
- (rather than MaterialPageRoute), to use its animation property fade the second route in and out.
-* Only the ClipOval changes size&mdash;from minSize to maxSize.
-* The ClipRect has constant size throughout the animation.
-{% endcomment %}
 </div>

-Animating an element as it morphs from a circular shape to a rectanglar shape is a slick effect that you can implement using Hero animation.
-To accomplish this, the code animates the intersection of two clip
-shapes: a circle and a square.
+Animating an element as it transforms from a circular shape to a rectanglar shape is a slick effect that you can implement using Hero widgets.
+To accomplish this, the code animates the intersection of two clip shapes: a circle and a square.
 Throughout the animation, the circle clip (and the image) scales from `minRadius` to `maxRadius`, while the square clip maintains a constant size.
 At the same time, the image flies